daniel-melanson/melanson.dev/content/posts/rough-interview-guide.md

 def threeSum(nums: List[int]) -> List[List[int]]:
   pass

-  # Assuming (a + b + c == 0), we can reduce the problem to 2Sum with a target of -c
+  # With a + b + c == 0, we can reduce the problem to twoSum
-  # 2Sum can be solved in O(n) time using a hash table, but we need to check for duplicates
+  # with a target of -c. twoSum can be solved in O(n) time
+  # using a hash table, but we still need to check for duplicates.
+  #
-  # If we sort the input, we can use two pointers to find the two numbers that sum to -c and easily skip duplicates
+  # If we sort the input then we can use two pointers
+  # to solve the twoSum problem and easily skip duplicates.
+  #
+  # Worst case: O(n^2)
 ```

 This step is the most difficult and requires a significant amount of pattern recognition and the knowledge of similar problems.